Enhanced tunable cavity development for axion dark matter searches using a piezoelectric motor in combination with gears: Cavity system

 The large tuning rod, which weighs about 5~kg as shown in Fig.~\ref{FIG:WT}, was driven by a piezoelectric motor manufactured by attocube~\cite{ATTOCUBE} in combination with gears.
+Note that the tuning rod was manufactured with the minimum thickness possible for the fine machining process to be carried out, not to degrade the quality factor of the cavity system.
+While such a heavy rod does have its advantages, such as the capability to dampen environmental vibrations such as those coming from vacuum pumps, it does require a tuning system powerful enough to move the rod.
+This is where the gears become relevant.
 The gear reduction ratio is about 69.4:1 resulting from the combination of two 200-tooth and two 24-tooth plain gears as shown in Fig.~\ref{FIG:GEAR}.
 The moment of inertia or rotational inertia of the tuning rod considered in this work is about 32 times larger than the tuning rod for the cavity used in our previous work~\cite{12TB_PRL,MAX}, where the tuning mechanism driver was solely a piezoelectric motor.
 Therefore, the gear reduction ratio of about 69.4 we chose in principle is a double of the necessary power and would provide enough marginal power to handle the rotational inertia by the tuning rod considered in this work unless other significant issues appear.

 The frequency range of 0.52~GHz could be realized by sweeping the tuning rod from the cavity center to the cavity wall with an axle located 47~mm away from the cavity center, but it is necessary to have additional crank arms to link the axle and the rod.
 Crank arms must be made of dielectric materials as opposed to conductors to avoid unwanted capacitive effects, but are likely too brittle to support our heavy tuning rod.
 Furthermore, it increases the rotational inertia of the tuning rod, hence an increase to the necessary driving power for the frequency tuning mechanism.